leondgarse/Keras_insightface/README.md

     ```py
     keras.mixed_precision.set_global_policy("mixed_float16")
     ```
+  - In most training case, it will have a `~2x` speedup and less GPU memory consumption.
 ## Learning rate
   - `train.Train` parameters `lr_base` / `lr_decay` / `lr_decay_steps` set different decay strategies and their parameters.
   - `tt.lr_scheduler` can also be used to set learning rate scheduler directly.